dapr/docs/daprdocs/content/en/developing-applications/integrations/Azure/azure-kubernetes-service-extension.md

 {{% /alert %}}

 ### How the extension works
-The Dapr extension uses the Azure CLI to provision the Dapr control plane on your AKS cluster.
-The Dapr control plane consists of:
+The Dapr extension works by provisioning the Dapr control plane on your AKS cluster through the Azure CLI.
+The dapr control plane consists of:

 - **dapr-operator**: Manages component updates and Kubernetes services endpoints for Dapr (state stores, pub/subs, etc.)
-- **dapr-sidecar-injector**: Injects Dapr into annotated deployment pods and adds the environment variables DAPR_HTTP_PORT and DAPR_GRPC_PORT to enable user-defined applications to easily communicate with Dapr without hard-coding Dapr port values.
+- **dapr-sidecar-injector**: Injects Dapr into annotated deployment pods and adds the environment variables `DAPR_HTTP_PORT` and `DAPR_GRPC_PORT`.
+This enables user-defined applications to communicate with Dapr without the need to hard-code Dapr port values.
 - **dapr-placement**: Used for actors only.
 Creates mapping tables that map actor instances to pods
 - **dapr-sentry**: Manages mTLS between services and acts as a certificate authority.
 For more information read the security overview.